Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 Most skin cancers occur on parts of the body that are repeatedly exposed to the sun.
 These areas include the head, neck, face, tips of the ears, hands, forearms, shoulders, back, chest, and legs.

-Skin cancer can also occur on areas of the body not ordinarily exposed to the sun.
+Skin cancer can also occur in areas of the body not ordinarily exposed to the sun.
 These include between the toes, the palms, the genital area, or under a nail.
 Skin cancer is usually one of the most curable types of cancer.
 Here is the data on skin cancer from Summa Health and the American Cancer Society

 Types of Skin Cancer

 There are three major types of skin cancer.
 Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are referred to together as nonmelanoma skin cancers.
 These cancers occur in the basal and squamous cell layers at the top of the skin.
-These superficial skin cancers are almost always slow growing and do not spread.
+These superficial skin cancers are almost always slow-growing and do not spread.
 If found early, they are easy to treat and do not spread.

 The third main type of skin cancer is melanoma.
 Melanoma is less common than BCC and SCC but is the most aggressive form of skin cancer.
 In the past decade, the number of new invasive melanoma cases increased by 47% (1).